CosmicStudioSoftware/OMMBV/README.md

  - Meridional: Perpendicular to the zonal and field aligned directions.
 This vector is positive upward and is vertical at the geomagnetic equator.
 To remain perpendicular to the field, the meridional vector has a poleward component when away from the magnetic equator.
 Note that meridional may sometimes be used in other contexts to be north/south.
 Here, the vector is generally up/down.

+ # Ion Drift Mapping
+ Calculates scalars for mapping ion motions expressed in geomagnetic unit vectors to either the magnetic footpoint or to the magnetic equator.
+These scalars are determined assuming that magnetic field lines are equipotential, thus the electric field associated with ion motion will vary as the distance between two geomagnetic field lines changes.
+The ExB/B^2 motion accounted for here also varies with magnetic field strength.
+Either the mappings for just the electric field, or the ion drift, are available.
+Scaling from the equator or footpoint to a different location is achieved by taking the inverse of the supplied parameters.

  # Coordinate Transformations
  Supports the conversion of geographic and geodetic (WGS84) into eachother and into Earth Centered Earth Fixed (ECEF).
 ECEF coordinates are fixed with respect to the Earth, x points from the center towards 0 degrees longitude at the geographic equator, y similarly points to 90 degrees east, while z points along the Earth's rotation axis.

+ # Vector Transformations
+ Supports expressing a vector known in one basis into the same vector expressed in another basis.
+This supports translating measurements made in a spacecraft frame into frames more relevant for scientific analysis.